The Top 10 Ways To Hide Healthy Food In Recipes

 Veggie Chips

+How to hide vegetables in food recipes?
 Making veggie chips is fun and easy!
 Thinly slice your favorite veggies and bake them in the oven.
 Zucchini, sweet potato, carrots, parsnips, and many other vegetables will make excellent chips, creating the perfect snack to munch on when hunger strikes.

 Pizza

 Recently, cauliflower pizza crust has become very popular.
-Cauliflower crust is a great way to sneak some extra veggies into your dinner.
+Cauliflower crust pizza is a great way to sneak some extra veggies into your dinner.
 Plus, you can load up your pizza with an abundance of different vegetables.
 You can also consider adding even more veggies to your meal by blending them into the pizza sauce!
 No one will know they are there, and the added flavor will make this the best pizza you have ever had!

 Popsicles